Supraventricular Tachycardia (SVT)

 Find SVT Specialist Near You

-Symptoms of Supraventricular Tachycardia
+About Supraventricular Tachycardia (SVT)

-Some patients with SVT note one or more of the following symptoms:
+If you have SVT, you may also experience one or more of the following symptoms:

-- Chest discomfort or pain
+- Chest pain or discomfort

 - Shortness of breath

 SVT can also occur alongside a condition known as Wolff-Parkinson-White (WPW) syndrome, which causes similar symptoms.

 How Is SVT Diagnosed?

 In many cases, symptoms of supraventricular tachycardia (SVT) may not be apparent.
 In addition, because SVT comes and goes, a physical exam and an in-office electrocardiogram (ECG/EKG) may not detect this condition unless you are having SVT at that particular moment in time.

 Instead, a continuous recording of the heart’s rhythm using a Holter monitor is more helpful for detecting SVT.